PowerShell/DscResource.Tests/README.md

   ([issue #274](https://github.com/PowerShell/DscResource.Tests/issues/274)).
 - Excluding tag 'Examples' when calling `Invoke-AppveyorTestScriptTask` since this repository will never have examples.
-- Added Rule Name to PS Script Analyzer custom rules
+- Added Rule Name to PS Script Analyzer custom rules.
-- Added PsScript Analyzer Rule Name to Write-Warning output in meta.tests
+- Added PS Script Analyzer Rule Name to Write-Warning output in meta.tests.
 - Removed sections 'Goals' and 'Git and Unicode' as they have become redundant.
 - Add a new parameter `-CodeCoveragePath` in the function `Invoke-AppveyorTestScriptTask` to be able to add one or more relative